Welcome to Roaring Brook Camp

 For over 50 years, Roaring Brook Camp has been devoted to teaching outdoor skills , adventure sports and Vermont crafts.

 Self Reliance – is learned through group living with peers and counselors away from home, learning new skills, and providing for ones self in the natural environment.

-Resourcefulness – comes from creating useful articles from native materials, cooking meals over a personally built fire, being responsible for making your own shelter during a survival experience or traveling cross country with a map and compass.
+Resourcefulness – comes from creating useful articles from native materials, cooking meals over a personally built fire or traveling cross country with a map and compass.

-The Will to Achieve – emanates from learning to push and drive in the climb to a mountain summit, to finish a rock climbing route, to complete a portage and to successfully navigate whitewater.
+The Will to Achieve – emanates from learning to push and drive in the climb to a mountain summit, to finish a rock climbing route, to learning to roll a kayak.